irneh/workforpizza/henri/henri.md

 #### [Scoot](https://scoot.io) 2012 - 2015

-Co-founder of a startup building a web and mobile application.

 Systems engineer of a startup building a web and mobile application.

 - Set up and managed all the server environments and application services